palpable81/word-search-maker/README.md

 [![Product Name Screen Shot][product-screenshot]](https://papaya-crostata-1f5776.netlify.app/)

-Word Search Maker is an easy-to-use React app that will generate a printable word search using words you enter.
+Word Search Maker is an easy-to-use React/Typescript app that will generate a printable word search using words you enter.

 * Enter up to ten words of your choice
 * Quickly generate randomly-created word searches